 How can I do a penny drop verification for my customers?

 Let’s take a real-life example.
 Let’s suppose you want to verify the Bank Account of your prospect before onboarding as a customer.

 You will need to request the following details from your User prior to verifying the bank account.

 - The IFSC Code

 Once you have the Account Number and the IFSC Code, you will need to make an API call to our server.
-Don’t be alarmed, APIs are your friends whereby just a few lines of code in your server (you can use the sample code already available to build yours) and you can achieve this in your server.
+Don’t be alarmed, APIs are your friends whereby just a few lines of code in your server (you can use the sample code already available to build yours) and you can complete this in no time.

 Once an API call is made, it will return a response.
 The response will usually be in the form of JSON which your Application can now handle.
 For example, if the Bank Account is valid, it will return the Bank Details, Beneficiary Name and a Success status.
 If the Bank Account is invalid, it will return an error code along with the reason why it had failed.

 That’s it.
 In just a few steps, you will now be able to verify the details of your users before you onboard them.
 You can go one step further by matching the beneficiary name with the name in PAN or Aadhaar to verify the true identity of the beneficiary.

 About: FRSLABS is an award-winning research and development company focussed on identity verification and fraud prevention solutions for businesses.
 We are building the next generation video KYC, OCR, face verification, identity verification and IRSF fraud prevention solutions to benefit a billion people.